stassa/THELEMA/README.md

 # THELEMA
-A TEHory LEarning MAchine for grammar induction.
+A THEory LEarning MAchine for grammar induction.

 THELEMA is an inductive logic programming algorithm and a program based on that algorithm.
 The algorithm learns a graph structure from sequential data, for